Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-custom-eleventy-filter.md

 We are going to use the Universal filter method.

-What I kind of missed in the documentation was the ability to add parameters to the function.
+What I missed in the documentation was the ability to add parameters to the function.

 ## Adding arguments to the filter

-So far we have been talking about an `uppercase` filter, but we actually want to make a `filteredPosts` one.
+So far, we have been talking about an `uppercase` filter, but we want to make a `filteredPosts` one.

 What it should do: